 Each virtual representation includes options to create new directories 95, rename files 96, delete files 97, or refresh 98 the virtual representations to reflect recent files or directories copied from the storage device to the other.
-The user can 55 create a new directory on the account user storage device 18 by selecting the directory creation function 95.
+The user can create a new directory on the account user storage device 18 60 by selecting the directory creation function 95.
 Files or folders on the account user storage device can be renamed by selecting the rename function 96.
-The new name for the file or folder is entered at data entry box 99 for the first virtual 60 representation 91.
-Files or folders can be deleted from the account user storage device 18 by selecting files or folders on the first virtual representation 91 and selecting the delete option 97.
+The new name for the file or folder is entered at data entry box 99 for the first virtual representation 91.
+Files or folders can be deleted from the 65 account user storage device 18 by selecting files or folders on the first virtual representation 91 and selecting the delete option 97.
 The virtual representations 91 can be refreshed to reflect recently copied files by selecting the refresh option 98.

-65 document to local printer 19.
+A saved document can be printed by selecting a saved document and then clicking print button 106 which sends the document to local printer 19.
 Similarly, a saved document can be opened by either double-clicking on the file name or by selecting it and then clicking the open file button 108.
 Assuming software compatible with the selected file type is available either from the account user computer 10, the system computer 12, or over the Internet from an ASP, the document will then be opened in that program.
 The user will then be able to modify the data and then directly store the updated version on the account user computer storage device.